aflacc/ProjectFNF/README.md

 *Kade Engine but cooler :sunglasses:*

+# About
-> ProjectFNF is a engine for Friday Night Funkin' designed to be flexable.
+ProjectFNF is a engine for Friday Night Funkin' designed to be flexable.
 It contains a few quality of life enhancements along with a whole wiki which can help the user make their own mod.
->
+***

 ## Changelog
 #### v0.1-d